oskip0906/Basic_Neural_Network/README.md

 - **Customizable Components**:
   - Fully connected (dense) layers with adjustable input and output sizes.
   - Multiple activation and loss functions that can be modified.

+-  **Model Engine**
+  - An "engine" that trains, evaluates, saves, and loads the neural network
-  - Adjustable learning rates for efficient backpropagation.
+  - Adjustable learning rates for training (backpropagation)
+  - Custom accuracy functions for evaluation

 ## 💡 Performance
 - Trained on the **MNIST dataset**, achieving **93.64% accuracy** on the testing set with custom hyperparameters.